wixplosives/stylable.io/docs/guides/handbook/intro.md

 ---

 Sounds interesting?
 Ready to start?
-Head on over to the [first chapter](./class.mdx) where we talk about classes, and what they mean in Stylable.
+Head on over to the [first chapter](./class.mdx), where we discuss classes, and what they mean in Stylable.